Deep-Lock: Secure Authorization for Deep Neural Networks: Introduction

 In this work, we address another threat model, which has been proposed recently in~\cite{dac_abhishek}.
 This is concerned with the \textit{model piracy} of DNN models that may also result in significant economic losses for the original model owner.
 While model stealing may also lead to illegal usage, the problem of model piracy is more fundamental.
 An adversary may obtain/access a model from several other unwanted sources and continue using it as a black box (without bothering stealing its decision boundary).
 Unless there is some mechanism implemented for authorized access, this threat can never be mitigated.
 While this threat is applicable both in the context of MLaaS and embedded platforms, it is more severe in the latter case as the model can be easily extracted as a piece of software and distributed among multiple parties.

 Although there exist techniques for watermarking a given DNN model for establishing model ownership~\cite{adi2018turning,guo2018watermarking,darvish2019deepsigns}, they cannot prevent its illegal usage.
 Hence, an explicit locking mechanism for DNN is in demand, which will prevent unauthorized usage by making the model malfunction.
 Previous research in this area has mainly focused on obfuscating model structures~\cite{xu2018deepobfuscation}.
 However, a more critical component of a DNN IP is the trained parameters.
 Most industrial applications typically use previously published DNN architectures, which have demonstrated high modeling capabilities but use different parameters depending on applications.
 Observing this, we present \emph{Deep-Lock}, which enables a secret key-based locking for DNN parameters.
 Unauthorized access, without the knowledge of the legitimate key, makes the model unusable by severely degrading the model accuracy.
 Deep-Lock utilizes S-Boxes with good cryptographic properties to lock each trained parameter of a DNN model, which is found to be a lightweight approach for model locking, without causing any significant degradation in the inference time and model size.
 The secret keys required for locking are generated from a master key via a key schedule.
 The master key is only needed to be stored within the device.
 Moreover, the locking mechanism works on trained models and has no interaction with the training phase, making it generic and scalable for different model types.
 We have verified our claims over several industry-scale DNN models.
 We also considered improving the locked model accuracy by \emph{model fine-tuning}, where a \emph{manifest dataset}\footnote{The manifest dataset is a set of labeled data that is apparent to the user, though not necessarily a subset of original training dataset, but resembles sufficiently to the original training dataset.} is used for improving the model accuracy even for wrong key values.
 It was found that model fine-tuning fails to improve a model's accuracy to a practically significant value.
+Deep-Lock bears certain similarities with a key-dependent hardware-assisted DNN IP protection scheme (HPNN) proposed in~\cite{dac_abhishek}.
+However, HPNN requires changes to be made in the model structure, which is not there in Deep-Lock, easing its usability.
+Furthermore, Deep-Lock uses established cryptographic constructs for locking, which is lacking in HPNN.
+It is worth noting that \textit{Deep-Lock} differs significantly from state-of-the-art software product key schemes, where a key is verified before giving access to a locked software.
+The security of such schemes depends on the verification step, and there exist several well-known techniques to bypass this verification check and gain control over the entire product.
+Furthermore, once the verification step is passed, the unlocked model remains in the memory from where it can be stolen without much hindrance.
+On the other hand, Deep-Lock embeds the verification mechanism inside the DNN and mandates verification for every query made to the network.
+This never leaves the unlocked model in the memory, making the direct steal of the model challenging.